Blue Wave Trading Precision Indicators and MTS/Signal Generator

 BWT Precision Trend Indicator and Signal Generator

-The BWT Precision Trend MTS(Manual Trading System) is the original BWT Flag Ship indicator product developed by Blue Wave Trading in 2006/7.
-Originally conceived in Tradestation as a Manual Trading System or the more popular buzzword these days, Signal Generator, the indicator set was adapted to NinjaTrader in 2007.
+The BWT Precision Trend MTS(Manual Trading System) is the original BWT flagship indicator product developed by Blue Wave Trading in 2005.
+Originally conceived in Tradestation as a Manual Trading System / Signal Generator, the indicator set was adapted to NinjaTrader in mid 2007.

 Discretionary Trading Technical Chart Trading Indicators

 In technical analysis, a technical indicator is a mathematical calculation based on historic price, volume, or (in the case of futures contracts) open interest information that aims to forecast financial marketdirection.
 Technical indicators are fundamental part of technical analysis and are typically plotted as a chart pattern to try to predict the market trend.
 Indicators generally overlay on price chart data to indicate where the price is going, or whether the price is in an “overbought” condition or an “oversold” condition.